 On the edge of the park is an ORGANIC CAFE AND SHOP Alishan Organic Center to grab a bite or pick up some foreign healthy produce.
 Also nearby is Japanese Food Asahi with a twist of Korean food and ingredients.
 It is very popular for lunch: https://www.hidaka-asahi.jp/index.php

-Where else can I see red spider lilies, Higanbana, near Tokyo?
+Where can I see red spider lilies, Higanbana, near Tokyo?

-Satte City in Gongendo Park.
-Kinchakuda and Gongendo park are the two most famous places you can see red spider lilies near Tokyo and in the Kanto region.
+Kinchakuda (Hidaka) and Gongendo park (Satte) are the two most famous places you can see red spider lilies near Tokyo and in the Kanto region.
 Both are in Saitama prefecture, just north of Tokyo.
 However, there is a third at the Terasaka Terraced Rice Fields, also in Saitama (Yokoze in Chichibu), which is a little more remote and off the tourist trail.
 It has 2 million red spider lily.
 Moreover, another location relatively close to Tokyo, but with less visitors: spider lilies in Yoshimi.

 15 minute walk from Seibu Ikebukuro Line’s Koma Station.